aarizvi/website/content/authors/admin/_index.md

 - Visitors
 ---

 Abbas is a PhD data scientist, computational biologist, and educator.
 Abbas has strong experience doing data science end-to-end.
-He has domain experience in several industries  and topics including molecular/cell biology, pharmaceutical sciences, genomics, bionformatics, business, and technology.
+He is excited about automation and building packaged, automated software to make models accessible to clients.
+He has domain experience in several industries and topics including molecular/cell biology, pharmaceutical sciences, genomics, bioinformatics, business, and technology.
 Abbas is highly skilled with the R programming language and given talks at Bioconductor and useR on his open source contributions.